Women's suffrage in Scotland: Role of different groups

-Awareness raising educational resources and game
+Awareness raising educational resources and creative works

-In 2021, as yet, no accessible images of the only (known) black Scottish suffragist Jessie M. Soga have been identified, nor is it known if there were other Scottish women of colour campaigning for the vote.
-Dr. TS Beall said Scotland's suffragists' and suffragettes' activities were not taught 'much' in Scottish schools, and their names were not generally known.
+In 2024, only one accessible image of a (known) black Scottish suffragist Jessie M. Soga, who was also a soprano singer, has been identified, and is it unclear if there were other Scottish women of colour campaigning for the vote.
+Dr. TS Beall said Scotland's suffragists' and suffragettes' activities were 'not taught much' in Scottish schools, and their names were not generally known.

-Soga was included in a new educational game (Top Trumps-style) on Scotland's Suffragettes Trumps cards, produced by Protests & Suffragettes (an artists, activists and local history project including Dr. Beall) by crowdfunding to send 700 sets to schools across Scotland.
-The cards were included in Scotland's Suffrage History Education Packs, 100 of which were sent to Scottish schools.
-Women's History Scotland's Dr. Yvonne McFadden called it 'a fun and important tool to make sure these women and their stories' are included in the Scottish school curriculum, as women's history is often limited in school history teaching.
+Soga was included in a new educational game (Top Trumps-style) called Scotland's Suffragettes Trumps cards, created by Protests & Suffragettes (an organisation led by artists, activists and local historians including Dr. Beall).
+This was created by crowdfunding to send 700 sets to schools across Scotland.
+One hundred Scotland's Suffrage History Education Packs, explaining the movement, and including the cards were sent to Scottish schools.
+Women's History Scotland's Dr. Yvonne McFadden called it 'a fun and important tool to make sure these women and their stories' are included in the Scottish school curriculum, as women's history is often limited in a school's history teaching.
 The impact of these materials was discussed on Borders TV, including the recognition by primary school children that 'change makers' were based in their own communities in Kelso and Stranraer.